loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 When functions are called these are the pre-conditions that must be fulfilled:
 #indent[
   - Register `R15`is set to an address which points to a valid stack.
-  - The address in `R15` must be a multiple of 8 (4 on a 32 bit system).
+  - The address in `R15` must be a multiple of 8 (4 on a 32-bit system).
   - The stack size should be big enough for all variables in the function.
   - All expected arguments exist on the stack.
   - All arguments are properly aligned.